CortexIntelligentAutomation/docs/content/en/docs/2024.11/Guides/upgrade-cortex/2024.9-to-2024.11/multiple-server-with-ha/upgrade-application-and-loadbalancer-servers.md

 # {{< param title >}}

 This guide describes how to upgrade the Application Servers and Load Balancer Server from 2024.9 to 2024.11.
+Please ensure that the [Prerequisites][] have been completed before starting this upgrade.

 ## Make Installation Artefacts Available